CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: Blockchain Workloads

 In the context of decentralized exchanges, we created two \textit{DEX Workloads} for which we gathered data on the daily distribution of different trading pairs on Uniswap~\cite{uniswap} throughout 2022.
-The first workload is an \textit{Average DEX Workload} derived from the annual average.
-The subsequent workload, termed a \textit{Bursty DEX Workload}, is computed based on the average over the thirty most contended days.
-The results of this analysis are depicted in Figure~\ref{fig:uniswapworkload} where the x-axis represents the frequency of unique pairs and the y-axis the percentage share of this group.
-We observe that on average, over 30\% of all transactions trade the same coin pair, while on the 30 most contended days, over 45\% of the transactions trade the same coin pair.
+First, an \textit{Average DEX Workload} derived from the annual average.
+Furthermore, as we observed a large variance in the daily distribution of trading behavior, we created a \textit{Bursty DEX Workload} that we computed based on the average distribution of the thirty most contended days.
+In Uniswap DEX smart contracts, transactions trading the same coin-pair touches the same liquidity pool and as such conflict with each other.

+As shown in Figure~\ref{fig:uniswapworkload2}, in both cases, the hottest resources surpass the contention of previous workloads, accounting for over 30\% in the Average DEX workload and over 45\% in the Bursty DEX workload.
+In the context of the three hottest resources, the Average DEX workload shows slightly less contention compared to the NFT workload, while in the Bursty DEX workload, the three hottest resources account for up to 70\% of all transactions.